 PCB Lawsuit: Claiming Your Compensation for Toxic Harm

 Even though polychlorinated biphenyls (PCBs) were banned decades ago, their toxic legacy is still around.
 These dangerous chemicals were once widely used in things like electrical equipment and building materials.
 Sadly, they continue to linger in the environment and in various places, including older buildings and schools.
 What’s alarming?
 Exposure to PCBs has been linked to serious health problems, including cancer and other long-term conditions.
 If you’ve been affected, file a PCB lawsuit to hold the responsible parties accountable.
 At Ethen Ostroff Law, we explore how PCBs impact both the environment and your health and guide you through the steps to pursue your PCB claims.
+Talcum powder lawsuits are the claims that baby powder manufacturers knew their talc was contaminated by asbestos and could lead to mesothelioma and ovarian cancer.
+Yet, they did not warn consumers about the risk of talcum powder.

 What are PCBs?